 In 1970 the X minus Y action changed course: the link between fund raising and government spending on developmental aid was dropped.
 The purpose of the campaign was now to raise awareness in the Netherlands and to directly support projects that for political reasons weren’t able to get subsidies elsewhere, including urgent and secret projects.
-The campaign became a full-fledged independent foundation (called simply X-Y), cut its ties with Novib and started focusing on structural change in developing countries.
+The campaign became a full-fledged independent foundation (simply called X-Y), cut its ties with Novib and started focusing on structural change in developing countries.
 Liberation movements started receiving support, while the fund’s contribution to the UN was cancelled.
 X-Y would remain the name of the organisation for the next couple of decades, until it was changed to Het Actiefonds (‘The Action Fund’).

 Projects in The Netherlands – the eighties

 In the 1980’s X-Y decided that activists and social movements in the Netherlands would also be eligible for financial aid from the fund: the anti-nuclear energy movement and the squatting movement are examples.
 Towards the end of the decade X-Y started the successful campaign “Media for Resistance” with the aim of building support for the radio stations of resistance movements in El Salvador and Eritrea, among others.

 New campaigns and initiatives – from the nineties until today